 This may seem like a pittance, but it adds up.
 If you own 500 shares of a company that's paying $1 per share in dividends, you'll be receiving $500 per year from the company.

 If you're evaluating a company's dividend, make sure you're looking at its dividend yield -- the current annual dividend divided by the current price.
 Here's why it matters: If two companies are each paying $2.50 per share in dividends, but one company is trading at $25 per share and the other at $50 per share, you'll get more dividend per invested dollar with the first company.
 Its dividend yield is 10%, vs. 5% for the second company.

 This article was originally published on Feb.
 17, 2005.
 It has been updated.
-The Fool is investors writing for investors.
+The Fool has a disclosure policy.